jsumners/swift-experiments/Readme.md

 I _think_ the authors of Swift are expecting this project to suffice as documentation around all of this: https://github.com/apple/example-package-playingcard.

+According to my experimentation in the [json experiment](./json):

+1. Swift files do not need be capitalized, e.g. "foo.swift" is as acceptable as "Foo.swift".
+2. Packages share symbols without needing to import same package files.
+For example, `Person` relies on `Address`, but `Address` is defined in `address.swift` and is _not_ imported by `Person.swift`.

 ### Package.swift

 Each compile "target" needs a [`Package.swift`][pkg] file.
 This is roughly